VogtRyan/Pisces/README.md

 ## Example Pisces Usage

-To encrypt the contents of an input file, `foo.txt`, to an output file, `foo.enc`:
+To encrypt `foo.txt` and write the result to `foo.enc`:
 ```
     $ pisces foo.txt foo.enc
 ```
-To decrypt the contents of the file `foo.enc`, with a command-line argument as the password, and store the original unencrypted data in a new file, `foo.orig`:
+To decrypt `foo.enc` and write the result to `foo.orig`, using '`secret`' as the password instead of prompting for one:
 ```
     $ pisces -d -p 'secret' foo.enc foo.orig
 ```